Young Man with a Horn (film): Plot

 Amy does not enjoy Rick's music and is not interested in his career, focusing on her own psychiatry studies.
 Rarely together because of their opposite schedules, they begin to quarrel; occasionally, Amy fails to return home at night.
 Badly rattled, Rick begins drinking.
 Art finds him in a bar and tries gently to offer advice and help.
 Overwrought with his problems, Rick takes his frustrations out on his visibly failing, soon to be unemployed, friend.
 In a fog after Rick's treatment, Art wanders out of the bar and straight into the path of a car.
 By the time Rick finds out and rushes to the hospital, Art is dead.

-Returning home, Rick finds Amy torturing a piano concerto after failing her final exams.
+Returning home, Rick finds Amy torturing a piano concerto after failing her final exams for medical school.
 They immediately quarrel.
 The idea of trying school again is clearly less attractive to her than going to Paris with a new girlfriend to dabble at becoming a painter.
 She admits to Rick that she only married him because she hoped some of his grounding in his own talent would rub off on her.
 Amy once again acts like a cold fish towards Rick and rejects his attempts at comfort.
 The next night, Rick goes to Art's funeral instead of attending a cocktail party Amy throws.
 He arrives home just as guests are leaving; Amy is drunk and angry at him for embarrassing her by not showing up.
 They argue viciously, then she introduces him to her new girlfriend.
 Rick tells Amy she is sick and should see a doctor, and leaves her.

 Unable to keep his fury pent up, and disgust at allowing himself to be stultified playing in a dance band, Rick immediately gets fired, then neglects even his own music.
 Broken, he descends deeper into the bottle.
 At a recording session with Smoke and Jo, he plays erratically and loses control of his instrument trying to reach a magic note he has dreamed of.
 He destroys his horn and drops out of sight, wandering around as a common rummy.
 One night he collapses in the street and a cab driver takes him to a sanitarium.
 He is diagnosed with pneumonia and is near death.
 When Smoke has him transferred to a hospital, Jo hurries to his side and Rick magically recovers his health, rediscovers his music, and falls in love with her.